Home

 Noah L. Zimmerman's keen interest in history and genealogy made him well suited for the role of director where he served faithfully for nearly twenty-five years until his illness in 2003.
 He was much loved and is remembered as a man of faith and a walking encyclopedia.
 He was reclaimed by his Maker on January 20, 2004 at eighty years of age.

 The most current director was Mary Alice (Graybill) Charlton of Richfield, Pennsylvania who passed away on February 10, 2022 at her residence..
 She was the wife of the late Daniel Charlton, our former co-director.
+The search continues for a new director.

 Janice Burkholder currently serves as archivist.
 She is the wife of Eugene Burkholder.
 They own the farm where Fort Pomfret is located.
-They have five sons, one daughter and eighteen grandchildren.
+They have five sons, one daughter and 25 grandchildren.
 They are members of the Cocolamus Mennonite Church (Hope Mennonite Fellowship)

 Lillian Weaver was employed in 2021 as an assistant.
 She is the wife of Donald Weaver and is a member of the Lost Creek Mennonite Church (Lancaster Mennonite Conference) where their son was recently installed as pastor.